 With the advent of ever more powerful automotive-grade processors, multi-core microcontrollers, and the application of higher-bandwidth network technologies like Gigabit Ethernet, there are clear advantages to a more centralized computing approach for vehicle electronics.
 To stay competitive in the long term, traditional automakers must make fundamental changes to vehicle hardware and software designs and design processes.
 However, these companies face an additional challenge during this transition: vehicles based on older distributed computing architectures are still being churned out by the millions each year.
 Short-term competitiveness depends on pushing new features through this legacy pipeline with existing vehicle architectures, even while fundamental changes are being made to the development pipeline and electronic systems for the longer term.

-How can Renesas support these OEMs and related Tier1 supplier companies to affect a faster transformation?
+How can Renesas support these OEMs and related Tier 1 supplier companies to affect a faster transformation?
 How do we contribute to modern centralized E/E architectures inside the connected, autonomous, electrified car?
-And what is the expected impact from COVID-19 on the global Automotive megatrends and E/E architecture trends in mid- and long-term?
+And what is the expected impact of COVID-19 on the global Automotive megatrends and E/E architecture trends in the mid- and long-term?
 These questions lead us to re-visit the latest trends and review our semiconductor chip and software development strategies.

 Our market understanding is that the megatrends stay the same: we continue to expect long-term, double-digit growth in the areas of connectivity, autonomy, and electrification.

-The Renesas approach creates value for our customers because our new products allow a high degree of software and hardware IP reusability from previous generations, and a scalable device lineup from the low-end to the high-end for maximum flexibility within a development project.
-This creates a big carryover benefit, using already-developed AUTOSAR- and Linux-based software in new, BOM-optimized architectures through reuse of the Renesas R-Car SoC and RH850 MCU devices.
-The usage of our chipsets over several device generations minimizes customers’ risk and effort in the development, yielding lower costs, shorter development time and a better TTM for their products.
+The Renesas approach creates value for our customers because our new products allow a high degree of software and hardware IP reusability from previous generations and a scalable device lineup from the low end to the high end for maximum flexibility within a development project.
+This creates a big carryover benefit, using already-developed AUTOSAR- and Linux-based software in new, BOM-optimized architectures through the reuse of the Renesas R-Car SoC and RH850 MCU devices.
+The usage of our chipsets over several device generations minimizes customers’ risk and effort in the development, yielding lower costs, shorter development time, and a better TTM for their products.

-The xOS software platform for R-Car devices includes an OS abstraction layer (OSAL), OS- and device-independent HW abstraction layer (HAL) drivers, middleware services, and the related software development tools.
-It allows our customers cross-segment, efficient, cost-effective reuse of software and, finally, reduced TTM.
+The xOS software platform for R-Car devices includes an OS abstraction layer (OSAL), OS- and device-independent HW abstraction layer (HAL) drivers, middleware services, and related software development tools.
+It allows our customers cross-segment, efficient, cost-effective reuse of software, and, finally, reduced TTM.